Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Remember that if the victim has [[armour]], that reduces the amount of [[harm]] suffered by its rating.

 If it’s a hunter, tell them how many [[harm]] boxes to check off.
-Make sure you know if they’re up to four (after which the injuries become unstable, and will get worse until treated).
+Make sure you know if they’re up to four (after which the injuries become [[unstable]], and will get worse until treated).

 Describe the pain, how bad the wound looks, how much blood is coming out, if a bone is sticking out, if they’re feeling faint, and so on.
 All the gory detail you can think of.
 This leads into which [[harm]] move affects them.